epfl-ada/ada-2021-project-teamphilippe/README.md

 We will start by shedding light on the hidden biases in our dataset that can influence the results of our study.

 Then, we will determine whether the sentiments in the quotes of the dataset are postively or negatively biased and perform the same analysis on some  subgroups.
-Subgroups can be defined according to several criteria, e.g.  age, origin or sex of the authors.
+Subgroups can be defined according to several criteria, e.g.  age, origin or sex of authors.

 Furthermore, we will see how the sentiments in these subgroups evolves over time.

 ## Research questions
+Our research questions are the following:
+- Are the quotes distributed evenly over the years and over the authors ?
+- How can we evenly group different quotes by author from the dataset ?
+- How are the sentiments distributed among different groups and over the years ?
+- Do people tend to talk positively / negatively about other people in the quotes ?

 ## Subgoals
 To be able to answer our research questions, we defined different subgoals that will help us to make conclusions